 Disposal Phase Unit CCR Rule Status Basis for Status Phase 1 Modules 1 - 3 Existing CCR Landfill.
 Currently accepting CCR.
 Final or interim grades have been reached.
 Final cover completed on portions of the CCR unit.
 Final closure per 257.102 will not be completed until final grades are reached throughout the CCR unit.
-Overlay from Module 4 is currently occurring on to Module 3.
-Modules 4 - 6 Module 4: Currently accepting CCR.
-Modules 5-6: Initial receipt of CCR has not yet occurred.
+Overlay from Module 4 was occurring on to Module 3.
+Modules 4 - 6 Modules 4-6.
+Currently accepting CCR.
 CCR placement began on November 5, 2018.
-Construction of modules ongoing at time of inspection.